-The Consultant Team prepared budgetary estimates of the costs to operate and maintain the modernized Ohio Turnpike.
+The Consultant Team previously prepared budgetary estimates of the costs to operate and maintain the modernized Ohio Turnpike.
 It is estimated that the modernized TCS and CSC will result in approximately \$257 million of operating cost savings over 30 years.
 In the opening year of the modernized TCS, it is estimated that there will be approximately \$2.7 million less in operating costs and approximately \$2.4 million more net revenue.
-The net revenue increase is expected to be due to higher E-ZPass market shares and lower toll collection operating costs following the implementation of the modernized TCS and CSC.
+The net revenue increase is expected to be due to lower toll collection operating costs following the implementation of the modernized TCS and CSC and the continued increase in E-ZPass market shares.